From Passion to Profit: How Women Entrepreneurs Are Redefining Global Business

 The Funding Gap: Why Women Entrepreneurs Still Struggle

-Despite the progress, women entrepreneurs face steep financial hurdles.
-The Kauffman Foundation found that female founders typically start businesses with half the capital of their male counterparts.
-Even more alarming?
-Only 2% of venture capital funding goes to women-led startups—a stark reminder of the systemic bias in investment circles.
+Despite progress, women entrepreneurs face steep financial hurdles.
+Studies have found that female founders typically start businesses with half the capital of their male counterparts.
+Even more alarming, only 2% of venture capital funding goes to women-led startups—a stark reminder of the systemic bias in investment circles.

 To bridge this gap, structured support systems are essential.
-Organizations like the Women’s Business Enterprise National Council (WBENC) in the U.S. and Women Who Code globally provide mentorship, networking, and funding opportunities tailored to women’s needs.
+Organizations provide mentorship, networking, and funding opportunities tailored to women’s needs.
 These initiatives don’t just help individual entrepreneurs—they reshape industries by fostering diversity and innovation.

 The Future of Entrepreneurship: A More Inclusive Economy

-The ascent of women entrepreneurs isn’t just a trend—it’s a fundamental shift in how business is done.
+The rise of women entrepreneurs isn’t just a trend—it’s a fundamental shift in how business is done.
 By turning passion into profit, women are:

 • Redefining leadership with inclusive, collaborative approaches.